Raghav0079/ML-Uncovering-patterns/README.md

-# Unsupervised-ML: Uncovering Hidden Patterns in YouTube Trending Videos
+# ML: Uncovering Hidden Patterns in YouTube Trending Videos

 **Unsupervised-ML** is a data science project that dives deep into unsupervised machine learning techniques—specifically clustering—using real-world YouTube video data.
 This project walks you through the entire machine learning workflow, from cleaning and preprocessing raw data to applying K-Means clustering, and finally visualizing insights that reveal hidden patterns in media content.